GitoriousLispBackup/asdf-binary-locations/website/source/index.md

         (defvar asdf::*source-to-target-mappings*
           '(("/usr/local/lib/sbcl/" nil)))

     Note that this is currently the built-in behavior of ABL and has been for a while...

 {anchor news}

 ### What is happening

 5 May 2008 - Keeping up with the Jones and the rest of the Common-Lisp world; Stelian Ionescu rationalizes features lists.
 Thanks!

 15 April 2007 - Paid taxes and posted the latest changes

-13 December 2007 - Exported `implementation-specific-directory-name`
+13 December 2007 - Exported
+`implementation-specific-directory-name`

-9 October 2006
+9 October 2006 Made compatible with SLIME's 64-bit Allegro
-Made compatible with SLIME's 64-bit Allegro locations (Thanks to Matthias Koeppe.
+locations (Thanks to Matthias Koeppe).

-31 July 2006
-Added *include-per-user-information* (Thanks to Erik Enge).
+31 July 2006 Added *include-per-user-information* (Thanks to Erik Enge).

-15 June 2006
-Happy now on 64-bit OpenMCL.
+15 June 2006 Happy now on 64-bit OpenMCL.
 Thanks to Joshua Moody.

-5 June 2006
-Thanks to Peter Seibel and Robert Goldman for helping to push out a bunch of useful improvements.
+5 June 2006 Thanks to Peter Seibel and Robert Goldman for helping to push out a bunch of useful improvements.

-19 Dec 2005
-Created by munging great code together and added a bit of spice.
+19 Dec 2005 Created by munging great code together and added a bit of spice.

 </div>
 </div>